Engin-Boot/capture-behavior-of-a-visit-counter-anudeepthika/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given the sensor is working and store the count everyday in a week
+  Given the sensor is working and restart the count everyday in a week

   When there is a new visitor in that particular day